MyCollagenGlow

 Description

-Galacto-oligosaccharides (GOS) improve skin health by acting via the gut microbiota.
-They promote hydration, strengthen the skin barrier, reduce inflammation, and protect against UV rays.
-This mode of action is part of the emerging gut-skin axis, paving the way for innovative nutritional strategies for skin care.
+Galacto-oligosaccharides (GOS) improve skin health by acting through the gut microbiota.
+They promote hydration, strengthen the skin barrier, reduce inflammation, and protect against UV.
+This mode of action is part of the gut-skin axis.

 Hong YH, Chang UJ, Kim YS, Jung EY, Suh HJ.
 Dietary galacto-oligosaccharides improve skin health: a randomized double blind clinicaltrial.
 Asia Pac J Clin Nutr.
 2017;26(4):613-618. doi: 10.6133/apjcn.052016.05.
 PMID: 28582809https://pubmed.ncbi.nlm.nih.gov/28582809/